Robbery Under Arms (1920 film)

 Robbery Under Arms is a 1920 Australian film directed by Kenneth Brampton and financed by mining magnate Pearson Tewksbury.
-It is an early example of the "Meat pie Western".
+It is an early example of an "Australian Western".

 Plot

 Two brothers, Dick and Jim Marsden, become involved with the bushranger, Captain Starlight.
 They romance two girls, work on the goldfields, and are captured by the police after Starlight is shot dead.